AdaCore/spark2014/docs/lrm/source/packages.rst

    * Async_Readers => True, Others => False;

+   * Async_Writers => True, Others => False;

-   * Async_Writers => True, Others => False and
+   * Async_Readers, Async_Writers => True, Others => False; and

    * Others => True.

-#.
-If an external state has Effective_Reads set to True then it must be an "out" or "in out".

 .. centered:: **Static Semantics**

 #.
-Every update to an external state might have an external effect if Effective_Writes and Async_Readers are True and all other external aspects are false.
+Every update of an external state is considered to be read by
+   some external reader if Async_Readers => True.

 #.
-Successive reads from an external state will result in the last value written if Effective_Writes and Async_Readers are True and all other external aspects are false.
+Each successive read of an external state might have a different
+   value [written by some external writer] if Async_Writers => True.

 #.
-Every read from an external state might have a synchronous external effect if Effective_Reads and Async_Writers are True and all other external aspects are false.
+If Effective_Writes => True, then every value written to the
+   external state is significant.
+[For instance writing a sequence of values to a port.]

 #.
-Every read from an external state might have a different value if Effective_Reads and Async_Writers are True and all other external aspects are false.
+If Effective_Reads => True, then every value read from the external
+   state is significant.
+[For example a value read from a port might be used in determining how the next value is processed.]

 #.
-Every update to an external state has no external effect if Effective_Reads and Async_Writers are True and all other external aspects are false.
+Each update of an external state has no external effect if both
+   Async_Readers => False and Effective_Writes => False.

 #.
-Every update may affect the next value read if Effective_Reads and Async_Writers are True and all other external aspects are false.
+Each successive read of an external state will result in the last
+   value explicitly written [by the program] if Async_Writers => False.

 #.
-Every update to an external state has no external effect if Async_Writers is True and all other external aspects are false.
+Every explicit update of an external state might affect the next value
+   read from the external state even if Async_Writers => True.

 #.
-Every read from an external state might have a different value if Async_Writers is True and all other external aspects are false.

-#.
-An update to an external state might have an external effect if Async_Readers is True and all other external aspects are false.

-#.
-Successive reads from an external state will result in the last value written if Async_Readers is True and all other external aspects are false.

-#.
-Every read and update might have an asynchronous and synchronous externally observable effect if all External aspects are true.

-#.
-Every read from an external state might have a different value if all External aspects are true.
+An external state which has the property Async_Readers => True need
+   not be initialized before being read although explicit initialization is permitted.
+[The external state might be initialized by an external writer.]

+.. _external_state-variables:

 External State - Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~